 ABOUT KANE GROGAN:

 Kane had his whole life changed when he started working for the World's Strongest Coffee Company, and he discusses how everyone thought he was making a terrible decision.
-Hear how the company has changed since Kane joined the team and some of the projects he has worked on including the RUNDEAD event.
+Hear how the company has changed since Kane joined the team and some of the projects he has worked on.
 Also, Kane talks about his love of music and performing with his band Angels on the Fourth.

 Jeff: As we do with every single employee on this podcast, I always like to start where you started with this company, and I think this is a very interesting story because you really had to work hard to get a job here.

 Jeff: Okay, so tell a little bit about what it was like, what the company was like when you started working for Death Wish.

 Dustin: I want to hear how you started working for ...
 How'd you hear about it?
 How'd you get sucked into working, into a creepy basement?

 Kane: I had a very interesting journey leading up to that.
 I was in banking in Maine, in Portland, Maine, which I love very much.
 I was 24 years old, and I just didn't like my life, didn't like where it was going.
 I decided to leave everything.
 I had a band, I had a good job at a bank, that whole thing, nice apartment, nice car, nice everything.
 I said, "You know what?
 This is not me."
 So I decided to move back here, to Saratoga, where my brother had a house.
 I was going to stay here for a few months, and then move out west.